Global Education

 How Lunar New Year Is Celebrated Around Asia

 Each year, billions of people around the world mark the Lunar New Year with celebrations, special foods, and time with extended family.
-The Year of the Rabbit, or the Year of the Cat in Vietnam, begins on January 22, 2023.
+The Year of the Snake begins on January 29, 2025.
 Lunar New Year festivities typically last anywhere from a few days to two weeks, ending on the first full moon of the lunar calendar.

-The holiday is widely celebrated throughout China, but there are many other Asian countries that also observe Lunar New Year with their own cultural traditions.
+People widely celebrate the holiday throughout China, and many other Asian countries also observe the Lunar New Year with their own cultural traditions.
 If you plan to study or celebrate this holiday with your students, consider learning about customs from other Asian cultures to enrich the learning experience!

 Korea

-Called Seollal in Korean, Lunar New Year is typically a three-day celebration where people pay their respects to ancestors and elders.
-Families gather together dressed in traditional clothing, or hanbok, and adults usually give children gifts of money.
+In Korea, they call the Lunar New Year Seollal and typically celebrate it over three days, paying their respects to ancestors and elders.
+Families gather together and dress in traditional clothing, or hanbok, and adults usually give children gifts of money.

 Preparing and eating meals together is also a large part of the celebration, where families often have special foods like rice cake soup (ddeokguk), Korean dumplings, and glass noodles.
-Playing games like Yut Nori, a board game played with wooden sticks, are common ways that people spend time together during the holiday.
+Playing games like Yut Nori, a board game played with wooden sticks, is a common way families spend time together during the holiday.

 Taiwan